Claire King

 Jayne Claire King (born Jayne Claire Seed; 10 January 1962) is an English actress.
-She is known for her roles as Kim Tate in the ITV soap opera Emmerdale since 1989, and as Karen Betts in Bad Girls from 2000 until 2004.
+She is known for her roles as Kim Tate in the ITV soap opera Emmerdale from 1989-1999 and 2018-Present, and as Karen Betts in Bad Girls from 2000 to 2004.
 She has appeared in the fourth series of Strictly Come Dancing in 2006, Safari School in 2007, and Celebrity Big Brother 14 in 2014.
 She also played Erica Holroyd in Coronation Street from 2014 until 2017.

 Early life and early career

 King grew up in Harrogate with her brother and sister.

 King attended Harrogate Ladies College, and as a punk chose a career in the music business, as a disc jockey in a Leeds nightclub.
 She then managed, sang and played keyboards in the Alternative Pop group Fidei and later To Be Continued as lead singer.

 Career

 In 1987, King played a role in the film Eat the Rich.
 In 1988, King appeared in an episode of Wish Me Luck as a cinema usherette.
 In 1989, she appeared in the film Cold Light of Day as a prostitute.
 Soon afterwards, she joined the cast of the ITV soap opera Emmerdale as Kim Tate, a role she played for ten years before leaving the show in 1999.
 She had a role in an episode of Babes in the Wood as Angela.
 In 2000, she joined the cast of Bad Girls playing wing governor Karen Betts.
 She left the programme in 2004 after four years.
 In 2002, she appeared in an episode of Doctors as Jenny Hennessey in the episode "Into The Shadows".
 In 2004, King had a role in an episode of the sitcom Down to Earth as Paula Wakeman, and appeared in one episode of Dalziel and Pascoe as Louise Russell in the episode entitled: "Still Waters".
 Later that year, King played Madeline Jackson-Carter in four episodes of the hit drama TV show The Courtroom.
 In 2005, she appeared as Andrea Mason QC, a barrister for Justin Burton in six episodes of the Channel 4 soap opera Hollyoaks.
 She later appeared as Janice Perry in an episode of Holby City called "Not Another Car Wreck".
 She appeared in The Afternoon Play in the episode "The Good Citizen" as Joanna Clay, as well as Sally Parker in an episode of the TV series Donovan.
 In 2006, King participated in the fourth series of the BBC reality show Strictly Come Dancing; she finished in sixth place overall.
 King also appeared in five episodes of Hollyoaks: In The City as business woman Stella, and as Gina in an episode of Mayo in episode 1.7.
 In 2007, she was a contestant in the BBC Two reality-television show Safari School filmed in the South African bush where she finished in third place overall.
 King also appeared in two episodes of the TV show The Pyramid Game.